krismorte/SimpleRepository/README.md

 Your entities needs to extends one of the classes `Identity` or `IdentityAndAudit`.
-The firts just implements the `Id` attribute the second implements the `Id` and the datetime atributes for audit matters.
+The firts just implements the `Id` attribute the second implements the `Id` and the `createTime` and  `datetime` atributes for audit matters.

 The repository